- Scope out the fashion scene in Milan

 Continue your tour in the city of Como, which lies on the southwest branch of the lake.
 Tour the Gothic 14th-century Cathedral of Como, sprawling Villa Olmo park and exhibition halls, and the Museo Didattico della Seta (Museum of Silk) with your local guide to learn about the region's historic silk industry.
 See the sights with a ride on the funicular railway and enjoy the views as you stroll on the waterfront promenade.

 After a full day, catch a transfer back to Milan in time for a relaxed evening stroll to the neighborhood wine bar.

-Continue to the Castello Sforzesco, a 15th-century castle and fortress which now houses a large art museum and works by Leonardo Da Vinci.
+Continue to the Castello Sforzesco, a 15th-century castle and fortress which now houses a prominent art museum and works by Leonardo da Vinci.

 Chat with a local specialist who can help organize your trip.

 Day 4: Train from Milan to Florence

 After a leisurely breakfast, depart your Milan accommodation and transfer to the train station for your trip to Florence.
 The trains in Italy are fast and comfortable, so sit back, relax, and enjoy the views on your journey.

 Arrive in Florence, then check into your hotel.
 After settling in, head out for lunch at a quiet café.
 Join a local guide for a walking tour of the city's sights in the afternoon.
 Start at the Duomo (Cathedral of Santa Maria del Fiore), one of Florence's most famous landmarks, then continue to the Galleria dell'Accademia to see Michelangelo's famed David sculpture.
 Afterward, head to the Church of San Lorenzo and the Medici Chapels to see the colorful Chapel of Princes and the New Sacristy, famous for Michelangelo's Dawn & Dusk and Night & Day statues.